-Even though there is a lot of information on this topic, many still try to clarify an important detail of hyper casual games: how to make visuals that make the game stand out from others and at the same time stay true to the key characteristic of simplicity?
+Even though there is a lot of information on this topic, many still try to clarify an important detail of hyper casual games – how to make visuals that make the game stand out from others, while at the same time remaining true to the key characteristic of simplicity?

-Hyper casual games tend to have a minimalistic and attractive design to further engage the user.
+Hyper casual games tend to have a minimalist and attractive design to further engage the user.
 In addition, they offer progressive and fast gameplay so that the person wants to keep playing for as long as possible.
 To achieve this, games need an eye-pleasing design with a simple and fluid color palette, beautiful geometry, and ample white space between assets.
-This is a kind of gaming feng shui: you master the space in an optimal way while avoiding excessive complexity and piling up of elements.
+This is a kind of gaming feng shui – you optimally master the space, avoiding excessive complexity and piling up of elements.

+Additional hint.
 If you are interested in how to make a hyper casual game for a wide range of people, and not for niche connoisseurs, then refer to topics that will be relevant to different cultures and nationalities.
-Win-win options are animals, food, sports, transport, as well as impersonal variants such as pure geometry and forms and actions known to all.
+Win-win options are animals, food, sports, transport, as well as impersonal variants such as pure geometry and well-known shapes and actions.

-Hyper casual games are not an option where you need to work out characters and paint complex backgrounds.
+Hyper casual games are not an option where you need to work out characters and draw complex backgrounds.
 There are often no characters here.
-The player is left face to face with some object offering to implement one or two actions.
-There is nothing else here, and this is ideal within this category.
+The player is left face to face with some object offering to perform one or two actions.
+There is nothing else here, and it is perfect within this category.

-We have already said that you have 5 seconds to convince the player that the game is fun and it makes sense to play it.
 Tap to dodge, swipe to shoot – these are the best tutorials you can offer the player.
-Sometimes even these words are not needed: it is enough to throw the player into the gameplay, which is very easy to master through trial and error.
+Sometimes even these words are not needed – it is enough to throw the player into the gameplay, which is very easy to master through trial and error.

 Basic Mechanics For Hyper Casual Games

-Considering the question of how to make hyper casual games, it is impossible to get around the issue of mechanics.
-Everything is being built around it.
-Often, developers take one or two mechanics: more leads to more complex gameplay and violate the concept of maximum simplicity.
+Considering the question of how to make hyper casual games, it is impossible to bypass the question of mechanics.
+Everything is built around it.
+Often, developers take one or two mechanics – more leads to the complexity of the gameplay and violates the concept of maximum simplicity.